pkuma-msft/pkuma-msft.github.io/index.md

 ## Azure Test Plans
 Welcome to [Azure Test Plans](https://azure.microsoft.com/en-us/services/devops/test-plans/)!
 The Azure Test Plans engineering team uses this space to document interesting tidbits, issues, workarounds and best practices related to Test Plans.

+## Contributing
-If you find an issue with this documentation, feel free to send a pull request [here](https://github.com/pkuma-msft/pkuma-msft.github.io).
+If you find an issue with this documentation or want to add a new page, feel free to send a pull request [here](https://github.com/pkuma-msft/pkuma-msft.github.io).

 ## Topics
 Click on [Azure Test Plans Topics](/azure-test-plans/test-plan-limits.md) to take a look at all the topics.